1″ Adventure Dog Collar Design

 Each collar has 3 holes that are one inch apart.
 Choose the collar size where your dog’s neck size matches the middle hole, and we will put 1″ on either side for comfort.
 So a 16″ collar will fit 15″-17″ neck sizes.

-Check the “puppy” option if your dog is still growing.
-We’ll start the first hole at the puppy’s current neck size and add two extra holes.
-Ex; puppy’s neck is 16″, the puppy collar will be from 16″-20″.
+Check the “growing dog” option if your dog is still growing.
+We’ll start the first hole at the puppy’s current neck size and add one extra hole.
+Ex; puppy’s neck is 16″, the puppy collar will be from 16″-19″.

 - Webbing on the inside and heavy-duty, non-tacky PVC coating on the outside